 I have guilt over that, which of course is silly because there’s not one thing I did to “cause” his abusive behavior, and there wasn’t anything I could have done to change it.
 I have three broken siblings: One who has spent all of his life ‘acting out’, one who killed herself with her ‘acting out’, and one who has ‘acted out’, but in a lesser severity, and has protected herself by putting our father on a pedestal.
 This used to really piss me off, but it doesn’t any longer as I know it’s purely self-preservation and the only method of such she was capable of utilizing.

-I have a mother who, despite any positive experiences I’ve conveyed to her, is still convinced that all that exists are monsters.
-That’s all she’s seen.
+I have a mother who, despite any positive experiences I’ve conveyed to her from my personal, lived experience, is still convinced that all that exists are monsters.
+That’s all she’s seen in her lived experience.

 I actually feel very fortunate to stand where I stand.
 I don’t put him on a pedestal; quite the opposite.
 I do not think about him without thinking of the damage he caused.
 I can’t.
 I can’t look at January 26th on my calendar and not think of my mother’s face when he beat her.
 I can’t hear his name without thinking of what he did to my sisters and brother.
 I listen to my mother make statements on a very regular basis that make it clear that she spent her entire life living with monsters.

 But, at the same time, I can’t forget how he treated me.
 He was my father, and, for the 10 years he was in my life, I was lucky.
 I wish my siblings had grown up with that guy.
 I also feel lucky that I “see him” for who he was.
 It has armed me with a sense of self.
 Living with a monster made me, in part, who I am and gave me the ability actually see the monster and the saint without denying either.

 So, I guess I can thank him for that, yes?
 And, as I say every year on January 26th, out loud and to an empty room: